pymc-devs/pytensor/doc/tutorial/modes.rst

-c              no         yes                "+"        Use only C code (if none available for an op, raise an error) py             yes        yes                "+++"      Use only Python code NanGuardMode   yes        yes                "++++"     Check if nodes generate NaN DebugMode      no         yes                VERY HIGH  Make many checks on what Aesara computes
+c              no         yes                "+"        Use only C code (if none available for an op, raise an error) py             yes        yes                "+++"      Use only Python code NanGuardMode   yes        yes                "++++"     Check if nodes generate NaN DebugMode      no         yes                VERY HIGH  Make many checks on what Pytensor computes
 =============  =========  =================  =========  ===

 .. [#gc] Garbage collection of intermediate results during computation.
-         Otherwise, their memory space used by the ops is kept between Aesara function calls, in order not to reallocate memory, and lower the overhead (make it faster...).
+         Otherwise, their memory space used by the ops is kept between Pytensor function calls, in order not to reallocate memory, and lower the overhead (make it faster...).
 .. [#cpy1] Default